citrix/terraform-provider-citrix/docs/resources/service_account.md

 - `account_id` (String) The account ID of the service account.

  -> **Note** For Active Directory, this is the username.
 Username should be in `Domain\UserName` format.
 For AzureAD, this is the application ID.
+The account ID must be in lowercase.
 - `account_secret` (String, Sensitive) The password for the service account.

  -> **Note** For Active Directory, this is the password.
 For AzureAD, this is the client secret.